ugurgokdere/ChatGPT-Micro-Cap-Experiment/Weekly Deep Research (MD)/Week 13 Summary.md

 Week 14 is pivotal: FBIO’s FDA decision will test the core thesis and set the tone.

-Overall stance: cautiously optimistic, with discipline on stops and readiness to adapt to new informatio
+Overall stance: cautiously optimistic, with discipline on stops and readiness to adapt to new information